• Skip to primary navigation

 GREEN deviled eggs??
 These Avocado Green Onion Deviled Eggs will be a hit at your next party.
 This takes the classic deviled egg to new heights!
 If you don't like a certain condiment, then this is the recipe for you.
 These are mayonnaise free deviled eggs.

-If you want to put a twist on the classic deviled egg, step it up with these Avocado Green Onion Deviled Eggs.
+If you want to put a twist on the classic deviled egg, step it up with these Avocado Green Onion Deviled Eggs; served at Kyle and Joel's yummy Backyard BBQ Gr8 Dinner.

 The fat in the avocado combined with the olive oil creates a creamy consistency that blends perfectly with the egg yolk; no mayo needed!